SecondCloset/breakfast/README.md

 # Breakfast
-A repo of all the best practises at Second Closet
+A repo of all the best practices at Second Closet

 ## Using Git